Nodeclipse/nodeclipse-blog/README.md

 2013-05-23 There was slow Internet connection, <font size="2">and deny of service ("No repository found" message in Eclipse) around period from 2012-05-22 21:00 UTC to 2012-05-23 9:30 UTC.
 This should be related to cloud provider hosting GitHub pages.
   Please report if you are unable to install.</font> We look carefully.
+1318 installs only through Marketplace client in May, TOP40 with position 38.

 Check also [blog itself](https://github.com/Nodeclipse/nodeclipse-blog/blob/master/Blog.md) and Eclipse Node IDE [Hints](https://github.com/Nodeclipse/eclipse-node-ide/blob/master/Hints.md)